EdD in Administrative Leadership

 When you know something well, you’re one of many.
 When you know something inside and out, like the back of your hand — you’re the one people think of first.
 But that only matters if the guidance you provide comes from a place of confidence, compassion, and conviction.
 For a principal, a superintendent, or even a leader in non-educational settings, one of the most esteemed and effective ways to strengthen the skills you already have and be a leader who can genuinely connect with others is to earn an EdD in Administrative Leadership.

-Concordia’s EdD specialization in Administrative Leadership is designed to provide current administrators with additional knowledge and expertise to positively impact the school, district, or organization in which they work.
+Concordia’s EdD concentration in Administrative Leadership is designed to provide current administrators with additional knowledge and expertise to positively impact the school, district, or organization in which they work.
 In addition to developing their executive leadership traits in critical thinking, informed decision-making, and more, candidates are charged with applying innovation to sustained critical issues and completing dissertations that directly relate to their careers.

 Chief executives, superintendents, high-level non-school managers, supervisors, owners of NGOs, leaders of organizations formed to administer school functions, program administrators, organizational officers, department heads, law enforcement administrators, health care administrators, and certainly experienced and licensed principals with at least 3 years administrative experience.